Late Lukaku goal helps Inter set up quarterfinal with Milan - WHIZ News

 Fiorentina is dangerously close to the relegation zone in Serie A but it took the Nerazzurri until five minutes before halftime to break the deadlock.

-Christian Eriksen’s effort was parried by Pietro Terracciano.
-Alexis Sánchez hit the post with the follow-up but the Fiorentina goalkeeper had brought down the Chilean striker as he unleashed his shot and the referee pointed to the spot.
+Christian Eriksen’s effort was parried by Pietro Terracciano and Alexis Sánchez hit the post with the follow-up, but the Fiorentina goalkeeper had brought down the Chile striker as he unleashed his shot and the referee pointed to the spot.

 Vidal then hit the penalty down the middle for his first goal for Inter.